Compagnie Africaine d'Aviation

-Compagnie Africaine d'Aviation (CAA; African Aviation Company), renamed FlyCAA in 2013, is a regional airline from the Democratic Republic of the Congo, based at N'djili Airport in Kinshasa.
-It offers an extensive network of domestic scheduled passenger flights, as well as cargo flights.
+Compagnie Africaine d'Aviation, branded as flyCAA, is a regional airline from the Democratic Republic of the Congo, based at N'djili Airport in Kinshasa.

-Due to safety and security concerns, CAA has been included in the list of air carriers banned in the European Union, along with many other airlines from the Congo.

 History

-Compagnie Africaine d'Aviation was founded in 1991 and started operations on 26 December 1992.

-In 2013 merged with FlyCongo and formed FlyCAA.
+Compagnie Africaine d'Aviation (CAA) was originally founded in 1991 and started operations on 26 December 1992.
+In 2013, CAA merged with FlyCongo and formed flyCAA.

 In January 2016, the airline terminated their only international route to Johannesburg after failing to receive renewed traffic rights.

-In 2020, the airline acquired an Airbus A330-200 with the stated intention of flying to Brussels, which under current European Union restrictions would require CAA to operate the service using foreign registration and crew.
+In 2020, the airline acquired an Airbus A330-200 with the stated intention of flying to Brussels, Belgium which under current European Union restrictions would require CAA to operate the service using foreign registration and crew as FlyCAA has been banned in the EU.

+In 2024, flyCAA expanded its fleet with a leased Boeing 767-200BDSF cargo aircraft.

 Destinations

-According to the August 2013 timetable, CAA operates scheduled flights to the following destinations:
+According to the August 2013 timetable, flyCAA operated scheduled flights to the following destinations: As of 2024, they downsized their network to 18 routes between 11 destinations.

 Fleet

 Current fleet

-The FlyCAA fleet consists of the following aircraft (as of August 2019):
+As of November 2024, the flyCAA fleet consists of the following aircraft:

 Former fleet

-Over the years, the following aircraft types were operated:
+Previously, flyCAA also operated the following aircraft types:

-A Douglas DC-8 had been purchased by CAA and painted in its colors but was never delivered and eventually scrapped at Johannesburg International Airport.